-App Engine uses indexes in Cloud Datastore for every query your application makes.
+App Engine uses indexes in Datastore for every query your application makes.
 These indexes are updated whenever an entity changes, so the results can be returned quickly when the app makes a query.
-To do this, Cloud Datastore needs to know in advance which queries the application will make.
+To do this, Datastore needs to know in advance which queries the application will make.
 You specify which indexes your app needs in a configuration file.
 The local development server can automatically generate the index configuration file as you test your app.

 This guides provides instructions for creating your indexes and managing them.
 For more background information, see Datastore Indexes.